Blackened Shrimp with Blistered Tomatoes and Corn – Bold, Smoky, and Summery

 Instructions

-Pat shrimp dry with paper towels.
-In a bowl, toss with paprika, garlic powder, onion powder, cayenne, thyme, salt, and black pepper until evenly coated.
+In a small bowl, mix smoked paprika, garlic powder, onion powder, cayenne, thyme, oregano, salt, and black pepper.
+Pat the shrimp dry and coat evenly with the spice blend.

 2. Cook the Shrimp

-Heat 1 tablespoon of olive oil in a large skillet over medium-high heat.
-Add shrimp in a single layer and cook for 2–3 minutes per side until opaque and slightly charred.
-Remove from skillet and set aside.
+Heat olive oil in a large skillet over medium-high heat.
+Add the shrimp and cook for 2–3 minutes per side until blackened and just cooked through.
+Remove from the skillet and set aside.

 3. Blister the Tomatoes and Corn